About Thistledew Programs at MCF-Togo

 Thistledew programming has evolved through the years to meet today’s needs.
 Currently there are four (4) programs available for juveniles:

 In 2004 MCF-Togo added the Challenge Incarceration Program (CIP) for adult women to its facility.
-CIP is a highly successful program for women, which focuses on gender responsive best practices for non-violent offenders.
+Due to an expansion of the Challenge Incarceration Program by the MN Department of Corrections in July 2014, the female CIP program was relocated to MCF-Shakopee, and male CIP offenders were placed at MCF-Togo.
 This six month, minimum security program is operated separately from the juvenile programming in compliance with federal guidelines.

 All of the programs at Thistledew embrace the concepts of Restorative Justice, the Five Guiding Principles and Relationship-based Community.